Can cervical cancer be prevented?

 Cervical cancer symptoms

 “The key thing to look out for is abnormal vaginal bleeding between periods, after sex or after the menopause,” says Olaitan.
-“Some women also notice smelly discharge or pain during sex.
+“Some women also notice smelly discharge at any time of the month or pain during sex.
 All sorts of other conditions can cause these symptoms, but it’s worth getting them checked as, caught early, cervical cancer is very treatable.”